Abisha-Linu/Ex-4-Rail-Fence-Program/README.md

 # AIM:

-# To write a C program to implement the rail fence transposition technique.
+ To write a python program to implement the rail fence transposition technique.

 # DESCRIPTION: